-# Examples for Android
+Examples for Android

-1. Initialization and server connection (start).
+1. Initialization and connection to the server (start).

-4. Ability to receive incoming video calls.
+4. The ability to receive incoming video calls.

 In PlaceholderFragment, we implement the TrueconfListener interface and override its functions to receive callback.